falcon-computing/genome-release/deploy/aws/docs/README.md

-# Step-by-Step Guide for AWS Image
+# Step-by-Step Guide for Using Falcon Genomics Image on AWS

 ## Create Instance
-Go to the AWS marketplace and find the Falcon Accelerated Genomics Pipelines
+Go to the AWS Marketplace and find the Falcon Accelerated Genomics Pipelines

 ![alt text](img/SubscribePage.png)

-Click the yellow bottom "Continue to Subscribe".
+Click the yellow button "Continue to Subscribe".
 The top on the next page looks like as follow:

 ![alt text](img/LaunchPage1.png)